-Yorkshire & Humber Contemporary Visual Arts Network (YVAN) works to provide a voice for the region’s visual arts sector.
+The Yorkshire & Humber Visual Arts Network (YVAN) works to provide a voice for the region’s visual arts sector.

 Sue Ball – MAAP

 Rick Faulkner – Chrysalis Arts